vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 - Initialising a list of length N, with a cost of O(N), and
 - then iterating over and inserting E edges, for a cost of O(E).
 - This gives us O(E) + O(N) = O(N + E).
-- This means that the outer loop will run N times (Each node is added to the data structure once).
+- This means that the outer loop will run N times (Each listNode is added to the data structure once).
 - For each of the N nodes, its adjacent edges is iterated over once.
 - In total, this means that all E edges are iterated over once by the inner loop.
 - This, therefore, gives a total time complexity of O(N + E).